 Even with the drop, this is nearly a 30% increase in less than a decade.

-Much of this rise has been attributed to the stringent acceptance guidelines from investors and the GSEs regarding how well documented loans must be if they are to be sold in the secondary market.
+Much of this rise attributes to the stringent acceptance guidelines from investors and the GSEs regarding how well-documented loans must be if they will sell in the secondary market.
 New regulations such as TRID have also added more fuel to the fire through process changes and delays.

 How does it increase production costs by requiring a higher quality of documentation in a loan file?

-By changing workflows and demanding perfect documents and information that wasn’t necessarily required before, efficiency has slid and the number of touches on a loan file has increased sharply.
+By changing workflows and demanding perfect documents and information that wasn’t necessarily required before, efficiency has slid.
+In addition, the number of touches on a loan file has increased sharply.
 When file touches increase, there is a negative correlation to the bottom line.

 The negative impact of too many touches

-When a loan file gets kicked back from underwriting due to data/documentation issues, it creates a chain reaction of negative impacts.
+When underwriting kicks back a loan file due to data/documentation issues, it creates a chain reaction of negative impacts.
 The cornerstone issue is time.
-Each extra touch on a loan file adds days to the origination process, and requires processors and underwriters to devote additional hours to a loan.
+Each extra touch on a loan file adds days to the origination process.
+In addition, it also requires processors and underwriters to devote additional hours to a loan.

-You, or your processor, now needs to go back to your borrower to request additional documentation or information.
-All the while the other loans that were being processed now come to a temporary halt while the loan nearest to its closing date has to be prioritized.
+You, or your processor, now need to go back to your borrower to request additional documentation or information.
+All the while, the other loans that were processing now come to a temporary halt, since you must prioritize the loan nearest to its closing date.

 This becomes a vicious cycle.
-Now there is more pressure to push other files into underwriting, which makes them more likely to contain errors or omissions.
+Now, there is more pressure to push other files into underwriting, making them more likely to contain errors or omissions.

-As your turn times go up, the cost to originate the loan for you and the lender goes up, your borrower may lose their rate-lock (or have to pay for an extension) and when borrowers get frustrated your pull through rate could suffer.
+As your turn times go up, the cost to originate the loan for you and the lender goes up, your borrower may lose their rate-lock (or have to pay for an extension).
+Furthermore, when borrowers get frustrated, your pull through rate could suffer.

 All of this just to get back on the desk of the underwriter.